deadconvicess/Red-Raider/README.md

  ---

- # Paid Nuker Will Be Sold via My Discord Server.
+ # My Paid Nuker Will Be Sold In My Discord Server:)